VirtualFlyBrain/VFB_connect/docs/source/index.rst

 If you have any questions, please get in touch at "support ``at`` virtualflybrain.org".

-For a brief introduction to the library please see :doc:`tutorials/overview`
+For a brief introduction to the library please see :doc:`tutorials/overview`.
+For most users, the General Documentation should provide sufficient details in an accessible form.

 .. toctree::
    :maxdepth: 2
-   :caption: contents
+   :caption: General Documentation

    API_reference
    output_formats